emqx/mqtt-jmeter/README.md

 - **Port number**: The port that opens by MQTT server, the default value is 1883 for TCP protocol, and normally 8883 for SSL protocol.

-- **MQTT version**: The MQTT version, default is 3.1, and another option is 3.1.1 (E,g, the version is required for establish connection to Azure IoTHub)
+- **MQTT version**: The MQTT version, default is 3.1, and another option is 3.1.1 (E,g, sometimes the version is probably required for establish connection to Azure IoTHub)

 - **Timeout(s)**: The connection timeout seconds while connecting to MQTT server.
 The default is 10 seconds.